 WATCH was formally created at the first Annual Meeting on October 22, 1988 at the First Congregational Church in Waltham, when local residents paid membership dues and agreed to the goals of the organization.

 The action of many individuals led to that day.
 A subcommittee of the Waltham Concerned Citizens peace and justice organization began focusing on Waltham’s affordable housing and neighborhood deterioration.
 Speculation and mass evictions were devastating the Charles and Myrtle Street areas, and arson seemed to be rampant in the city.
-Members of this subcommittee met with the local group TUFFH (Tenants United for Fair Housing) and conducted research on how to create a community development corporation or CDC.
+Members of this subcommittee met with the local group Tenants United for Fair Housing (TUFFH) and conducted research on how to create a community development corporation (CDC).

 Another key influence was the early members' desire to preserve and promote diversity in Waltham.
 In an editorial submitted to the News Tribune, Board members write, "…there is much work to be done to develop a city proud of its diversity and interested in collaborating across cultural boundaries.
 If you'd like to help break through these barriers, please join WATCH.
 We are working daily to build the cross-cultural ties essential to achieve our mission of empowering low income residents of Waltham."